A Guide to Remodeling a Bathroom in Washington DC

 In the District, Preservation Reviews by the Office of Planning tend to concentrate on exterior work.
 Interior alterations and non-structural interior demolition are both permitted activities but are exempt from Preservation Reviews.

 The cost of remodeling a high-end bathroom in the South Atlantic region, which includes the DC metro area, is higher than the national average.
-Starting costs for a low-end bathroom remodel are between $12,000—$15,000.
-A mid-range budget starts at around $600 per square foot, or $21,000.
-A high-end remodel starts at $40,000 for a 3- or 4-piece bath.
-(You can read more in Sweeten’s renovation cost guide for Washington DC).
+Starting costs for a low-end bathroom remodel is $16,500.
+A mid-range budget starts at around $26,000.
+A high-end remodel starts at $38,000 for a 4– or 5–piece bath.
+(You can read more in Sweeten’s bathroom remodeling cost guide for Washington DC).
 Contractors will be able to provide you with more detailed estimates after a site visit.
 It’s also important to meet with licensed general contractors in Washington DC with local experience who are up-to-date on codes and regulations.

 A “rip-and-replace” bathroom remodel will always save you money over a full remodel.
 Like the name says, fixtures are pulled out and replaced.
 The footprint does not change, nor does the drywall, subfloor, pipes, or wiring.
 In a “rip-and-replace,” the most expensive items are the toilet, tub or shower, faucet, sink, and cabinet.